victorcocuz/snooker-board/README.md

 - Snooker friend finding and possibly venue finding

 ## Contact
 I decided to create this app out of passion for snooker.
-I am not a developer and all I've done is by learning android and kotlin in my spare time.
-My resources are limited, but you would like to get involved I'd be very happy to receive any help.
+I am not a developer and I've only learned android and kotlin in my spare time.
+My resources and time are limited so I can only push this so far.
+If you would like to get involved I'd be very happy to receive any help.

 You can contact me at:
 victor.cocuz@yahoo.com